-The proposed land use, form of development and public benefits is consistent with the Broadway Plan.
-The General Manager of Planning, Urban Design and Sustainability recommends approval in principle of the CD-1 by-law in Appendix A subject to conditions contained in Appendix B.
+The proposed land use, form of development and public benefits are consistent with the Broadway Plan.
+The General Manager of Planning, Urban Design and Sustainability recommends approval in principle of the CD-1 By-law in Appendix A subject to conditions contained in Appendix B.

 APPENDIX A

-10 East 11th Avenue
+324 West 10th Avenue

 PROPOSED CD-1 BY-LAW PROVISIONS